 open Bridging Loans Guide

-If you’re thinking about selling your old home but don’t have the funds to purchase a new one just yet, then you may be eligible for a bridging loan, of which an open bridging loan may the the route you have to go down.
+If you’re thinking about selling your old home but don’t have the funds to purchase a new one just yet, then you may be eligible for a bridging loan, of which an open bridging loan may be the route you have to go down.

 Bridging loans are defined as a short-term financial product that enables you to “bridge” the period between the sale of your old house or commercial property and the impending purchase of a new one or the refurbishment of a structure.